 May 3, 2017 – The U.S. Justice Department has asked a federal judge to deny a request by Hi-Tech Pharmaceuticals Inc. to vacate an order stating that the manufacturer’s DMAA supplements are adulterated.
 In a summary order issued last month, U.S. District Judge Willis B. Hunt, Jr., ruled in favor of the FDA and against Hi-Tech and its CEO and principal owner Jared Wheat when he declared that DMAA is not a dietary ingredient, and that Hi-Tech’s DMAA-containing supplements are adulterated and subject to seizure.

 DMAA Update 4/27/12: The U.S. Food & Drug Administration (FDA) today sent warning letters to 10 manufacturers and distributors of DMAA-containing dietary supplements for marketing products whose safety has not been proven.
 Specifically, the FDA’s letters accuse the companies of marketing products for which a notification has not been submitted for the use of DMAA as a New Dietary Supplement (NDI).

 Do You Have a DMAA (dimethylamylamine) Lawsuit?

-The Product Liability & Defective Drug Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in DMAA lawsuits.
-We are handling individual litigation nationwide and currently accepting new DMAA injury cases in all 50 states.
+The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in DMAA lawsuits.
+We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.

-Free DMAA (dimethylamylamine) Lawsuit Evaluation: If you or a loved one has been injured after taking a dietary supplement containing DMAA, you should contact our law firm immediately.
-You may be entitled to compensation by filing a DMAA injury suit and we can help.
+If you or a loved one has been injured after taking a DMAA supplement, you should contact our law firm immediately.
+You may be entitled to compensation by filing a suit and we can help.